weyoss/redis-smq/packages/redis-smq/docs/api/classes/QueueMessages.md

 # Class: QueueMessages

-QueueMessages class manages message counting and state reporting across queue types.
-It orchestrates various message handlers (pending, acknowledged, scheduled, dead-lettered) and leverages a waterfall pattern for processing.
+QueueMessages class provides browsing capabilities for all messages in a queue, regardless of their status (pending, acknowledged, scheduled, dead-lettered).

 ## Extends

-- `MessageBrowserAbstract`
+- `QueueMessagesAbstract`

 ## Constructors